-12.4.8.
+12.4.9.
 License check

-The Sipwise C5 enforce software licensing restrictions in form of a regular comparison of the licensed services and capacities against the actual usage patterns of the platform.
+The Sipwise C5-starting from mr6.5.1 release-enforce software licensing restrictions in form of a regular comparison of the licensed services and capacities against the actual usage patterns of the platform.
 In case some functionalities are enabled but not licensed, an error in syslog will be reported and the impacted services will be automatically deactivated.